NotAMonkeIRL/Multiple-Roblox-Instances/README.md

 [(Back to top)](#table-of-contents)

 You can redistribute this product freely. <br>
-**Me, NotAMonkeIRL accept no liability for damages on your computer or violations against the Roblox Terms of Service, while this product is running on YOUR device.**
+**!Disclaimer!: Me, NotAMonkeIRL accept no liability for damages on your computer or violations against the Roblox Terms of Service, while this product is running on YOUR device.
+Also, this tool is not intended for being used for botting Experiences, Exploiting and automatisation.
+This is just a Project for me to learn more abount programming.
+I will also take this down, if Roblox requests me to do so.**
 >Made with love by deldown